 Once the lemon poppyseed cake is thoroughly cooled, add the frosting.
 Smooth it over the cooled cake, and it’s ready to slice and serve.

-- For this recipe, you only need the dry cake mix and dry pudding mix – disregard the instructions on the boxes and use the additional ingredients in the recipe.
+- For this recipe, you only need the dry cake mix and dry pudding mix – disregard the instructions on the boxes and use the additional ingredients.

 - We love cream cheese frosting, but the cake is delicious with buttercream frosting, too.